miRackModular/MSM/README.md

 ## SwitchedMult

 This multiplier got 8 inputs and 8 outputs.
-Inputs 1-2, 3-4, 5-6, 7-8 will be added by each other unless muted or no signal.
+Every Input can be muted (Switch or CV).

 Inputs 1-2 will added by each other and send to the Outputs 1-2.
 Inputs 3-4 will added by each other and send to the Outputs 3-4.